minorbug/mfsjs/README.md

 </div>

-## What's This All About?

-Welcome to MFSjs, a JavaScript library that lets you travel back to 1984 - at least in terms of file systems!
-This project brings the classic Macintosh File System (MFS) and MacPaint image format to the modern web.

-With MFSjs, you can:
+## But.. why?

+This project lets you read and write to the classic Macintosh File System (MFS), as well as providing a simple way to create MacPaint images that can be edited in an emulated Mac or transferred to real hardware.

-- Create and manipulate 400K MFS disk images (just like the original Mac floppies!)
+- Create and manipulate 400K MFS disk images
 - Convert modern images to authentic MacPaint (PNTG) format
 - Package your MacPaint masterpieces into disk images ready for classic Mac emulators

-Whether you're a vintage computing enthusiast, a digital preservationist, or just feeling nostalgic for the days of 1-bit graphics, this project has you covered!
+## Background

 ### The Macintosh File System (MFS)